|

 The morning is well bathed.

-The sweat and grime of
+The sweat and grime of yesterday washed away,

 Leaving a morning